For more general information, see our Hepatitis page.

 Hepatitis is inflammation of the liver.
-Viruses usually cause it, but toxins, parasites, or drug and alcohol abuse can also lead to hepatitis.
-In Washington, hepatitis A, hepatitis B, and hepatitis C viruses are the most common causes.
+Viruses usually cause it—but toxins, parasites or drug or alcohol abuse can also lead to hepatitis.
+In Washington, hepatitis A, B and C viruses are the most common causes.

-- An infection acquired within the last 12 months.
+- Infection acquired within the last 12 months.

-- Some people may experience vomiting, abdominal pain, or yellowing eyes or skin.
+- May experience vomiting, abdominal pain or yellowing eyes or skin.

-- Some cases (15-45%) recover on their own.
-Others become chronic infections that require treatment.
+- Some cases (15-30%) recover on their own.
+Others become chronic infections requiring treatment.

-- The virus remains in the body, slowly damaging the liver.
+- Virus remains in the body, slowly damaging the liver.

 - Liver damage can lead to scarring (cirrhosis) or liver cancer.